-Furthermore, the bill addresses driving under the influence while accompanied by a minor, categorizing it as a class A misdemeanor for first-time offenders and a class C felony for repeat offenders.
-The new provisions mandate specific minimum sentences, including fines, imprisonment, substance abuse evaluations, and participation in sobriety programs, thereby reinforcing the legal framework aimed at deterring impaired driving, especially in the presence of minors.
-The changes will apply to criminal charges filed after the bill's effective date.
+Additionally, the bill addresses penalties for driving under the influence while accompanied by a minor, categorizing it as a class A misdemeanor for first-time offenders and a class C felony for repeat offenders.
+New provisions mandate specific minimum sentences, including fines, imprisonment, substance abuse evaluations, and participation in sobriety programs.
+The bill clarifies that these penalties apply to charges filed after the effective date of the Act, ensuring that the new regulations are enforced moving forward.

 Statutes affected: